DefinitelyTyped/DefinitelyTyped/README.md

 Do some work in the project.

-Use grunt run run various commands.
+Use grunt to run various commands.

-1. Use grunt to execute tasks.
-The main commands are:
+1. The main tasks are:

-	1. Run `grunt clean` - drop all generated content.
+	1. Run `grunt clean` - remove all generated content.

 	1. Run `grunt watch` - regenerate and start a watch with LiveReload server at [http://localhost:9778/](http://localhost:9778/)

-	1. Run `grunt build` - regenerate the site for production environment .
+	1. Run `grunt build` - regenerate the site for production environment (best to stop the watch if you have it active).

 	1. Run `grunt publish` - build and push to github `master` (live at [definitelytyped.org](http://definitelytyped.org/)).
-This will ask for your github credentials so you need commit access to the repository.
-Don't forget to push your `source` branch too!
+This will ask for your github credentials so you need commit access to the repository (otherwise send a PR with the your source).

 	1. See `grunt -h` or the `Gruntfile.js` for additional commands.

 Publish the changes.

-1. Commit your chnages and push then to the `source` branch.
-If you like so feedback first then use a fork (or branch) and send a pull request.
+1. Commit your changes and push them to the `source` branch.
+If you like some feedback first then use a fork (or branch) and send a pull request.

 1. Users with commit access on the repository can run `grunt publish` to build the site and publish it to the live `master` branch.
+Don't forget to push your `source` branch too!

 Notes: